riccardomc/docs.asyncy.com/storyscript/README.md

 ## Wait and Cron

-::: warn
+::: warning Coming Soon!
-**Coming Soon!** This behavior is not yet developed.
+This behavior is not yet developed.
 Feedback welcome!
 :::

 Asyncy has built-in delays that can be applied seamlessly in Storyscript.